SmogDr/edar_coursebook/docs/03-rprog2.md

 `|`       | or | `year == 2015 | category == "Academic"`

-We'll use these logical operators and expressions a lot more as the course continues, so they're worth learning by heart.
+We'll use these logical operators and expressions a lot more as the course continues, so they're worth memorizing.

 <div class="rmdwarning">
 <p>Two common errors with logical operators are: (1) Using <code>=</code> instead of <code>==</code> to check if two values are equal; and (2) Using <code>== NA</code> instead of <code>is.na</code> to check for missing observations.</p>